Feline Acne - Causes, Symptoms and Treatment

 See files for Cats

-If you are wonder if feline acne is serious, keep reading here at AnimalWised.
+If you are wondering if feline acne is serious, keep reading here at AnimalWised.
 Not only will we be discussing causes, symptoms, and treatment of feline acne, but we’ll also be looking at a commonly asked question, is feline acne contagious?
-In addition, we’ll be throwing in some of our best sourced cat acne home remedies.
+In addition, we’ll be throwing in some of our best-sourced cat acne home remedies.
 Keep reading for more!

 Feline chin acne

 Often, feline acne goes unnoticed as its symptoms are sometimes mild.
-In these such cases, this cat acne will go away alone and won’t require treatment.
+In these cases, this cat acne will go away on its own and won’t require treatment.
 Other times, however, symptoms can be more severe and treatment will be necessary[1].
 For more, we recommend reading our article where we look at ‘My cat has scabs - skin conditions in cats.’

 Feline acne: symptoms